 Citizens Advice Scotland can offer free, impartial advice on any issues you might be experiencing and have a number of online resources that may be useful.

-Those who have a mortgage can apply for a 3 month mortgage holiday if they are worried about their ability to pay and should contact their lenders to arrange this.
 Tenants concerned about their ability to pay rent should contact their landlord as soon as possible to discuss.
-No one should lose their home as a result of Covid-19 and the Scottish Government have suspended all evictions for 6 months in light of this for both private and social tenants.
-You can get free advice on any housing issues through Shelter Scotland.
+No one should lose their home as a result of Covid-19 and the Scottish Government have suspended evictions as a result of rental arrears in light of this for both private and social tenants.
+You can get free advice on housing issues through Shelter Scotland.

 For urgent, unplanned issues you can also apply for a crisis grant or a community care grant though your local council - more details on this are available here.

 The Scottish Government has set up a free hotline for vulnerable people living alone with no family or local support.
 The helpline will put them in touch with the local authority who can help with things like food or medication needs and you can reach it on 0800 111 4000

 The current situation around COVID-19, including concerns around social distancing, is an understandable cause of anxiety and distress for many people, please do not be afraid to ask for help if you need it.
 The Scottish Government has provided additional funding for mental health services in light of this - as a first port of call visit www.breathingspace.scot or phone your GP to discuss your concerns.